USPS to dedicate Purple Heart medal stamp as Forever Stamp

 WASHINGTON — The United States Postal Service is honoring the sacrifices of men and women who served in the U.S. military by making the Purple Heart Medal Stamp a Forever Stamp.

-The Purple Heart Medal 2019 Stamp is a redesign that features a purple border matching the purple of the medal and its ribbon.
-The medal was photographed by Ira Wexler while William Gicker served as art director and Bryan Duefrene is the stamp's designer.
+The Purple Heart Medal 2019 stamp is a redesign that features a purple border matching the purple of the medal and its ribbon.
+The medal was photographed by Ira Wexler while William J. Gicker served as art director and Bryan Duefrene designed the stamp.

 In a press release from the United States Postal Service, the medal is described as “the oldest military decoration in the world in present use and the first award made available to a common soldier."